In Which the Valar Launch a Pair of Satellites, Morgoth Makes a Stink About It, and Men Finally Get Their Act Together and Start Existing

 You have to flip to the index to see that Ilmen is the name given to that region of the ether above the atmosphere of Arda where the stars dwell.
 Yeah, this is some especially mythic stuff, and it’s the part of The Silmarillion where the exposition becomes even more extraordinary.
 Varda is going to fling these glowing fruit- and flower-containing vessels into goddamned space!
 And we’re not talking unmanned drones, either: the Valar choose two of their Maiar friends to actually ride with and guide these strange new celestial objects.

 The vessel that contains a silvery flower of Telperion now becomes the Moon, and it’s called Isil (“the Sheen”).
 Manning this is a Maia named Tilion.
-He’s a hunter and a vassal of Oromë known for his silver bow, and during his downtime he could often be found daydreaming in Lórien under the light of Telperion.
+He’s a hunter and a vassal of Oromë known for his silver bow, and during his downtime he was often found daydreaming in Lórien under the light of Telperion.
 He hadn’t known in those blissful days that he’d get to one day champion all that remained of that glorious silver tree.

 The vessel that contains a fruit of gold now becomes the Sun, and it’s named Anar (“the Fire-golden”).
 Commanding it will be the maiden Arien, and we’re expressly told that of these two rocketeers she is the mightier, for only she can withstand the terrible heat imbued in it.
 Why?
 Because from the start she was a spirit of fire—one Melkor had not swayed to evil as he had the Balrogs.
 And considering this forever-errand, she was probably way more powerful than any of those bozos anyway.
 In fact, we’re told that she couldn’t even hang out among Elves in Valinor, as her eyes were much too bright for them to look at.
 Eschewing the sorts of bodies that the Valar and Maiar take, Arien is essentially a living, naked flame.
 No wonder, then, that she’s perfect for this job!